cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 The PRGs used in this document have a simpler form, with a fixed output lengths:

-- `Nin` - The length in bytes of an input to this PRG.
-- `Nout` - The length in bytes of an output from this PRG which is longer than `Nin`.
+- `Nout` - The length in bytes of an output from this PRG.
 - `PRG(seed) -> output`: Produce a byte string of length `Nout` from an input byte string `seed`.